What is a labiaplasty?

 Some patients also request changes to their mons pubis (the mound of flesh on top of a woman’s pubic bone that is covered by pubic hair), which can be performed in conjunction with a labiaplasty, or as part of a body contouring procedure.

-This procedure is indicated if you feel uncomfortable with the appearance, size or shape of your labia.
+The labia minora can vary significantly in appearance among women and you may wish to have a labiaplasty procedure to change the appearance, size or shape of your labia minora if it extends beyond the length of the labia majora.
 A labiaplasty may also be a benefit if you are experiencing physical discomfort when wearing tight clothes or having sexual intercourse.
-A labiaplasty can minimise these problems and help improve your overall appearance and self-esteem however, this procedure is highly individualised and may not be suitable for all patients.
+A labiaplasty can minimise these problems however, this procedure is highly individualised and may not be suitable for all patients.

 How is a labiaplasty performed?